 An arranged course is one that appears in the Northland College catalog; however, it is being provided to a student on an individual basis due to mitigating circumstances.
-An arranged course is allowed only in the rare instances when a class is required for graduation but has not fit into the student's course schedule or is no longer offered.
+An arranged course is allowed only in rare instances when a class is required for graduation but has not fit into the student's course schedule or is no longer offered.
 An arranged course may not be used to meet a liberal education requirement or general elective.
-Students must be in good academic standing and must provide a rationale for the request.
+Students must be in good academic standing and will work with an instructor to complete a request for an arranged course.